Blondes Have More Fun: Which Shade of Blonde Hair Best Suits You?

 A hair mask.

-Because Asian hair has loads of dark pigment, you’ll need to bleach it to go blonde, but bleaching really stresses out your hair—it makes it more brittle and gives it a walis-like texture.
-Help restore its moisture and strength with a weekly hair mask like TRESemmé Keratin Smooth Treatment Mask, a thick and creamy formula to give your blonde hair the TLC it needs.
+Because Asian hair has loads of dark pigment, you’ll need to , but bleaching really stresses out your hair—it makes it more brittle and gives it a walis-like texture.
+Help with a like TRESemmé Keratin Smooth Treatment Mask, a thick and creamy formula to give your blonde hair the TLC it needs.

 It’s best to avoid heat styling to preserve your new color and prevent further damage to your hair, but if you must use your blow-dryer or straightener, make sure to protect your locks.